 The Recreation Department has been running the Girls lacrosse program since 2005.
 The program has grown from 28 girls to over 280 girls.
 In 2017, our teams participated in the Founders League.
 This league provided better competition for our growing players.
 There were 3 teams at the 1st-2nd grade division.
-There were 3 teams at the 3rd & 4th Grade division.
-There were 3 teams at the 5th & 6th Grade level.
-And there were 2 teams at the 7th & 8th Grade level.
+There were 3 teams at the 3rd & 4th Grade level.
+And there were 3 teams at the 5th & 6th Grade level.
 All levels had successful seasons and played in 8 regular season games.
 Franklin Girls Lacrosse is one of the largest girls' lacrosse programs in the area.